 Whether you consider yourself a social butterfly or a wallflower, all humans are social beings.
 There’s hardly a moment in your life when you aren’t interacting with someone else or benefiting from their activities.
 It’s not surprising, then, that our happiness connects to our relationship with others.

-Feelings of loneliness are at an all-time high, which leads some people to turn to drugs or alcohol to self-medicate and mask these painful emotions.
+With feelings of loneliness are at an all-time high, some people to turn to drugs or alcohol to self-medicate and mask these painful emotions.
 However, addiction is an incredibly lonely disease that only leads to more isolation.
 We are here to explore the link between loneliness and addiction and the vicious cycle they can create — and to help you choose a life of recovery.

 What Is Loneliness?